maybebyte/anthesis/gentoo-one-liners.md

 What each part does:

-- `qlist -CI`: Lists all installed packages without color output in `category/package` format.
+- `qlist -CI`: lists all installed packages without color output in `category/package` format.
-- `sort -u`: Sorts output and removes duplicate entries.
+- `sort -u`: sorts output and removes duplicate entries.
-- `parallel`: Runs dependency counting through GNU Parallel for better performance.
+- `parallel`: executes dependency counting through GNU Parallel for better performance.
-- `qdepends -CqqQ {}`: Queries dependencies without color output, quietly.
+- `qdepends -CqqQ {}`: queries dependencies without color output, quietly.
-- `wc -l`: Counts the dependency lines.
+- `wc -l`: counts the dependency lines.
-- `sort -n`: Sorts numerically by dependency count.
+- `sort -n`: sorts numerically by dependency count.

 The output shows dependency count followed by package name, from packages with the least dependencies to greatest.